isw-kudos/huddo-docs/docs/boards/howto/archiving-and-restoring/index.md

 ![](../open-board-options.png)

-In the board options you’ll see the `Archive` button in the actions shown at the top.
+In the board options you will see the `Archive` button in the actions shown at the top.
 Click this button to archive the board.

 ![](./archiving5.png)